Kaabo Wolf Warrior 11 Review: Overview

 There are also additional ground effects lights that are controlled by a separate switch mounted near the power charging ports.

-The knobby off-road tires do not perform well on hard surfaces such as road.
+The knobby off-road tires do not perform well on hard surfaces such as asphalt.
 In particular, in the most powerful modes, you will easily spin the wheels due to the small contact patch.

-The Wolf Warrior is also available with smoother on-road tires, which will give much better traction and handling on paved roads and are much more stable when traveling at high speeds.
+The Wolf Warrior is also available with smoother on-road tires.
+These are tubeless pneumatic tires.
+They will give much better traction and handling on paved roads and are much more stable when traveling at high speeds.

 The Kaabo Wolf Warrior 11 is a Frankenstein scooter both figuratively and literally — and we mean this in the good sense of the word.